Showing all 5 results

 Q: Will Better Diesel FBC work for my pre-emissions heavy duty diesel engines?

-A: Yes, Better Diesel FBC works the same way in all diesel engines to improve combustion on average by approximately 10%, ranging from 6 – 14%, depending on the engine and driving conditions.
-The main results are better fuel economy and dramatically lowered exhaust emissions as validated by EPA certified test procedures.
+A: Yes, Better Diesel FBC works the same way in all diesel engines with or without after-exhaust treatment systems to improve combustion efficiency on average by approximately 10%, ranging from 6 – 14%, as measured under controlled engine test conditions.
+Individual results will vary depending on the engine and “real-world” driving conditions.

 Q: What is my cost for Better Diesel FBC?